Ivory Jean Paul Gaultier dress of Marion Cotillard: Reception

 Vogue magazine said the dress "was covered in hundreds of mermaid-like scales".
-Numerous outlets, including Vogue, Variety, ABC News, Forbes, The Hollywood Reporter, Marie Claire, Entertainment Tonight, Fashionista, The Daily Telegraph, and Glamour, cited the dress as one of the greatest Oscar gowns of all time.
+Numerous outlets, including Vogue,Variety, ABC News, CNN, Forbes, The Hollywood Reporter, Marie Claire, Entertainment Tonight, Fashionista, Glamour, Today, USA Today, and The Daily Telegraph cited the dress as one of the greatest Oscar gowns of all time.

 Cotillard was also praised by The Times-Picayune for bucking the trend for red at the 80th Academy Awards and wearing the "most inventive look of the evening", whilst Pieta Woolley at The Georgia Straight called it "the only truly Hollywood-worthy gown of the evening".
 Hal Rubenstein, fashion director at InStyle, listing Cotillard's dress as one of the decade's 100 best, declared it "a great introduction for Cotillard.
 No one is going to repeat this dress."

 In a 2020 interview with Enchanted Living Magazine about mermaid fashion, American author and fashion consultant Tim Gunn was asked about his opinion on Gaultier's 2008 collection, to which he said:

 Gaultier is ever the showman.
 I found his fall 2008 couture collection to be expectedly over-the-top and, frankly, entirely too literal and, therefore, costumey for my taste.
 However, the look from the collection that Marion Cotillard wore to the Academy Awards was stunning.
 (For me, evaluating fashion is all about context; who's wearing it and for what purpose.)
 And owing to the fact that Ms. Cotillard won an Oscar that year, Gaultier's dress received a lot of attention, a lot of very positive attention.

-In 2023, Vogue again cited the dress as one of the greatest Oscar dresses of all time, with Vogue senior beauty editor Lauren Valenti calling it one of her favourite fashion moments ever.
+In 2023, Vogue again cited the dress as one of the greatest Oscar dresses of all time, with Vogue senior beauty editor Lauren Valenti calling it one of her favorite fashion moments ever.